Where to Start (Part 4)

 Good Writing, Bad Advice.

 My name (once again) is Dave Workman.
-I’m a developmental (content) editor IRL.
+I’m a content (developmental) editor IRL.
 I’m also an author.
 Over the years, I’ve accumulated a bit of knowledge that may help new writers beginning a long and often arduous (although hopefully rewarding) journey.
 Might I impart any significant pearls of wisdom on this page?
 I offer no assurances.
 Nobody in this business—in any business—can guarantee success.
 Finding a publisher is sometimes more luck (sadly) than skill.
 Good timing rather than dedication.
 Sometimes it’s who you know.
 Sometimes it’s who your daddy knows.
 Success is a subjective son-of-a-bitch with a chip on one shoulder and a crazed twinkle in its eye.

 But knowing how to write well can’t hurt.
 And knowing a few basic rules along the way can definitely ease the process.
 Success may be elusive, but for an unprepared or apathetic writer, success is probably little more than a fuzzy daydream.

-Do you know the Numero Uno, Most Common, Most Discouraging, and the Tragic Likely Outcome of all novel writing endeavors?
+Do you know the Numero Uno, Most Common, Most Discouraging, and the Tragic Probable Outcome of all novel-length endeavors?
 It’s not finishing the book.
 Losing interest or losing your way, losing your nerve or losing your religion.
-It’s fear of success or fear of failure or fear of wrestling all those words into place, from “Once upon a time…” to “The End.”
-And if you can overcome those fears and finish a manuscript (even a first draft!) you’re already closer to success than most.
+It’s fear of success or fear of failure or fear of wrestling all those words into place, from “Once upon a time…” to “…They lived happily ever after.”
+If you can overcome the multitude of hurdles you’ll face and finish a manuscript (even a first draft!) you’re already closer to success than most.

 Finish the book.
 That’s Rule #1.

 In this and subsequent posts, I’ll attempt to reveal what many publishers seek in terms of a desirable manuscript, although—bottom line?—it’s very likely a polished, professional and unique voice.
 Yes, voice.
 A publisher (or agent) is far more likely to accept an uncanny voice over a complex, complicated or convoluted plot structure.
-Lock two characters in a closet, give them exceptional dialogue and quirky or witty personalities worth exploring, and a publisher will likely consider that manuscript over a done-to-death story about brain-sucking aliens attacking Las Vegas.
-(Although if your aliens have quirky, well-constructed personalities, a publisher will take a close look as well.)
+Lock two fully-developed characters in a closet, give them exceptional dialogue and quirky or witty personalities worth exploring, and a publisher will likely consider that manuscript over a done-to-death story about brain-sucking aliens attacking Las Vegas.
+(Although if your aliens have quirky, well-constructed personalities, a potential agent/publisher will take a close look as well.)

 But let’s face it—only so many finite plot-lines exist in literature.
 They’ve all been covered ad nauseam.
 Boy meets girl.
 Boy loses girl.
 Boy is eaten by giant squid.
 (It’s been done.)
 But a unique voice is yours alone.
 Exclusive.
 Inimitable.
 Priceless.
-For a writer, creating a unique voice by infusing excitement, passion, eccentricity, pathos, wit and charisma (or all of the above) into a distinctive character can be money in the proverbial bank.
+For a writer, creating a unique voice, creating memorable characters, is imperative.
+By infusing excitement, passion, eccentricity, pathos, wit and charisma into your story’s various characters can be money in the proverbial bank.

 Okay, enough preamble.
 Although I do have one significant bit of advice to share: Don’t listen to anybody (and certainly not to me) if the advice doesn’t resonate.
 Go with your gut.
 Go with your own instincts.
 By all means, listen selectively to proffered advice—accept feedback when it’s constructively given—although I suspect some 80-90% of what you hear won’t work for you.
-However, that remaining 10-20% might may prove priceless.
+However, that remaining 10-20% may prove priceless.
 So do keep an open mind!
 (See Confronting Criticism.)
 Remember, success is as much about breaking rules as following them.
 If it feels right, crayon outside the lines.
 I think Gandhi said that.
 Maybe not.

 To illustrate, here’s a true story.
 This one still gives me nightmares.
 I still wake up cringing.